 What does my registration fee include?
 Your Fall Float the Flint registration fee includes a T-shirt, boat decal, maps and river descriptions, a year’s membership to Georgia River Network, camping with bath facilities, shuttles to campsites, entertainment, activities, and educational programs.
-Breakfast, dinner and sack lunches are included in your registration fee.
-This includes 3 dinners for Oct.
-4-6, 3 lunches for Oct.
-5-7 and 3 breakfasts for Oct.
-5-7.
+Breakfast, dinner (prepared from locally-sourced meats and vegetables) and sack lunches, as well as a complimentary beer/wine with each dinner, are included in your registration fee.
+Dinners will be served Oct.
+4, 5, and 6.
+Breakfasts and lunches will be served Oct.
+5,6, 7.

 How much does it cost?
 How much would you pay for an all-inclusive educational adventure vacation?
 Famous theme parks would charge you hundreds, nay thousands.
-Georgia River Network’s natural Flint River theme park costs only $325 (with unlimited rides!).
-Registration fees are $325 for adults, $280 for children age 8-17, and $140 for children under 7.
+Georgia River Network’s natural Flint River theme park costs only $340 for adults (with unlimited rides!).
 All meals are included.
-Participants garnering more than $650 in Canoe-a-thon donations may request to have their registration fees reimbursed.
+Prices are prorated for those doing only the weekend portion of the journey.
+Participants garnering more than $680 in Canoe-a-thon donations may request to have their registration fees reimbursed.

 How will the Fall Float be different from the summer Paddle Georgia trip?
 With the exception of a few bells and whistles, the Fall Float will be very similar to our annual Paddle Georgia event.
 Catered breakfasts, lunches and dinners will be provided, and Café Campesino will be on hand with coffee, tea and other refreshments.
 Our Rocky Ford Flint River Retreat campsite is tent camping only, however cabins are available for rent for additional fees.
 Transportation will be provided to and from launch sites/take outs and because we’re using the same campsite all three nights, you’ll have full access to your vehicle for the entirety of the trip.